-(CNN) -- Here's a look at what you need to know about Martin Luther King, Jr. Day a federal holiday that falls on the third Monday in January.
+Here’s a look at Martin Luther King Jr. Day, a federal holiday that falls on the third Monday in January.

 April 1971 - The Southern Christian Leadership Conference (SCLC) presents to Congress petitions containing three million signatures in support of the holiday.
 Congress does not act.

 1973 - Illinois is the first state to adopt Martin Luther King Jr. Day as a state holiday.

 November 4, 1978 - The National Council of Churches urges Congress to enact the holiday.

 1979 - Coretta Scott King speaks before Congress and joint hearings of Congress in a campaign to pass a holiday bill.
 A petition for the bill receives 300,000 signatures, and President Jimmy Carter supports passage of a bill.

 November 1979 - The House fails to pass Conyers’ King Holiday bill by five votes.

 1982 - Coretta Scott King and Stevie Wonder bring the speaker of the House, Tip O’Neill, petitions with more than six million signatures in favor of a holiday.